ouvtk/ctepa.au/_posts/2024-09-10-skoda-canton-audio.md

 ---
 layout: post
-title: "Unhappy story (so far) of Skoda Kodiaq Canton replacement"
+title: "Struggles of Skoda Kodiaq Canton replacement"
 ---

 TL;DR: I don’t have a suitable solution.
 This is not a guide; it is a stream of thoughts to document how I got here.